TongZhangGeotab/PyQGIS-shapefile-validation/README.md

 The script will also output the feedback message for these warnings and errors to the console and a text file in the `feedback` directory (name is also the timestamp) as per the [Public Works: Route Shapefile Validation (Partner Guide) \[PUB\]
 ](https://docs.google.com/document/d/1PRAwFHVcfzmP5Um6crQzm4FY151ZIkIZxw5yzwEOYb4/edit#heading=h.9qa6yfvbd55k)

+## Using the Utilities

+A couple of utilities are used for debugging purposes and do not need to be run to resolve a ticket Note that these utilites must be run in the PyQGIS environment (see instructions above to open these scripts in the PyQGIS editor)

+`zoom_to_feature.py` will refresh the view window to the feature - to use this script, edit `feature_id` to be the feature you wish to zoom in on

+`draw_line.py` will draw a line on the shapefile - edit the attributes and geometry and run the script note that this does edit the shapefile, so it's best to make a copy and run it on that